What is the HCV Program?

 HUD requires that all necessary repairs be completed before the BCHA can enter into a HAP contract.
 While your unit is under contract, the BCHA will inspect the unit at least biennially (every two years).

-The following is a sample of items that will cause the unit to fail the inspection:
+The most common items that will cause the unit to fail the inspection include:

-- Smoke detectors missing or not working (e.g., batteries removed).
+- Smoke detectors/carbon monoxide detectors missing or not functional.
 A working smoke detector is required for each level of a dwelling.

 - Gas, electric, and water service is not turned on.
 All appliances, including the heater, will be tested and inspected.

 - Stove & refrigerator not in the unit or not in working condition at the time of inspection.
 (If the tenant is required to furnish appliances, these will be re-inspected once they are installed in the unit.)

 - Deadbolts installed on doors instead of thumb bolts (fire hazard).

 - Windows without permanently attached locks or barred windows without a safety release.

 - Ripped or damaged screens, broken, badly cracked, or damaged windows (safety hazard).